Your Go-To Guide to Finding and Hiring .NET Developers

 - Reduced development costs.
 Partnering with a nearshore or offshore tech provider can help you reduce development costs thanks to differences in rates/salary expectations.

-Let’s focus on the last benefit and try to figure out how much you could save by hiring .NET developers with a nearshore or offshore vendor.
+Let’s stop right here and talk a bit more about how much it may cost you to hire a .NET developer and also figure out how much you could save by hiring .NET developers with a nearshore or offshore vendor.

-According to Salary Expert, the average yearly salary of a .NET developer in Germany is around 71,000 EURO (98,000 EURO for senior engineers).
-In the Netherlands, the average salary rate for this position reaches 76,000 EURO.
-In Norway, this number goes up to 87,000 EURO.
+You will find a similar gap in Europe.
+For example, the average yearly salary of a .NET developer in Germany is around 83,000 EURO, compared to 104,000 EURO for senior engineers.
+In the Netherlands, the average salary rate for this mid-level position reaches 78,000 EURO.
+In Norway, this number goes up to 85,000 EURO (935,000 NOK).

-We have talked about the main skills for a .NET position and named a few strategies on where to search for candidates.
-In the next part, we provide a step-by-step plan on how to hire .NET developers without spending months no recruiting and inflating hiring costs.
+We have talked about the main skills and tasks for a .NET position, named a few strategies for sourcing qualified candidates, and given a few tips on how to choose and hire .NET developers.
+In the next part, we finally give you our step-by-step plan for finding .NET developers without spending months no recruiting and inflating hiring costs.

 This plan is based on our decade-long experience in hiring senior and middle .NET engineers.
 This time-proven process and best practices help us staff projects for such clients as Oxford Languages, Printique, Diaceutics, Oracle, Lodgify, and many more.

 The effective hiring process starts with a complete understanding of project goals, technical requirements, expectations, and long-term objectives.
-Without clarifying all the details, you won’t be able to understand what skills and experience to look for, how to select and assess candidates, and what to offer to attract them to the role.
+Without clarifying all the details, you won’t be able to understand what skills and experience to look for, how to choose .NET developers and assess their competence, and what to offer to attract them to the role.

 Background checks and interviews take an immense amount of time that senior tech specialists usually don’t have.
 Prequalification is a useful solution that helps hire .NET developers with the necessary skills faster.
 By assessing candidates against the key requirements set in the first step, you will be able to select only the top most relevant candidates for the interviews.